sencho/macacajs.github.io/_docs/getting-started.md

 $ macaca run
 ```

-Further options could be found in [macaca-cli-command](./cli-usage.html).
+Further options could be found in [this document](./cli-usage.html).

 ## Examples